 Our hope is that our website will provide prevention education regarding various health-related topics, information regarding services provided, contact information, and printable forms, applications and educational material.
-Our web site address https://co.johnson.in.us/department/index.php?structureid=27
+Our web site address https://co.johnson.in.us.

-Due to the Covid-19 Pandemic, we implemented another way to reach our citizens - Facebook.
 Our Facebook page can be found at Johnson County Health Department - Indiana.